rackerlabs/support-how-to/content/cloud-dns/nslookup-checking-dns-records-on-windows.md

 ---
 permalink: nslookup-checking-dns-records-on-windows/
 node_id: 1446
-title: Nslookup - Checking DNS Records on Windows
+title: Check DNS Records on Windows with nslookup
 type: article
 created_date: '2012-06-27'
 created_by: Rackspace Support
-last_modified_date: '2015-01-27'
+last_modified_date: '2016-04-13'
-last_modified_by: Jered Heeschen
+last_modified_by: Stephanie Fillmon
-product: Cloud Servers
+product: Cloud DNS
-product_url: cloud-servers
+product_url: cloud-dns
 ---

 If you ever need to check the status of your DNS records, Windows has a